roseDickinson/DnD-HomeBrew/docs/RangerAsAFighterSubClass.md

 You choose one additional favored enemy, as well as an associated language, at 15th level.
-As you gain leveis, your choices should reflect the types of monsters you have encountered on your adventures.
+As you gain levels, your choices should reflect the types of monsters you have encountered on your adventures.

-### NATURAL EXPLORER
+## NATURAL EXPLORER
 You are particularly familiar with one type of natural environment and are adept at traveling and surviving in such regions.